luisarizmendi/edge-demos/demos/rhde-aap/README.md

 ## Pre-recorded video

-You can [take a look at this video](https://youtu.be/XCtfy7AqLLY) where you can see a **similar** flow of the demo (with some differences and no Microshift use cases).
+You can [take a look at this video](https://www.youtube.com/watch?v=0lUhneAHwEE&list=PL8w3r6_M2eTrZtAcvB2-RjBey1SZ7PFu-) where you can see all the demo steps (you will also find these videos in each demo step section).

+You can also watch this [other video](https://youtu.be/XCtfy7AqLLY) where you will find a **similar** flow of the demo but that is explained step by step.

 # Red Hat Device Edge GitOps Lab deployment and demo steps